 Porsche said Stuttgart prosecutors had searched its offices and seized documents as part of a probe into suspected disclosure violations and market manipulation.

-A source close to the investigation said private homes were also searched.
+A source close to the investigation said private homes were also searched and that a another handful of people were targets of the investigation, including advisers.

 Porsche rejects the accusations that have been raised, the company said, adding it was cooperating fully with authorities.